-There are plenty of pickleball rules that have been adopted to make it a popular and fun to play sport.
-If you’re already familiar with similar games like tennis or ping pong, you will adapt the pickleball rules easily!
+Many pickleball rules have been adopted to make it a popular and fun to play sport.
+If you’re already familiar with similar games like tennis or ping pong, you will quickly pick up on the pickleball rules!

-- Serving – All serves must be made diagonally starting from the right side of the court, alternating to the opposite side with each consecutive serve.
+- Serving – Serve diagonally starting from the right side of the court, alternating to the opposite side with each consecutive serve.
 The serve must clear the net and land in the diagonal court.
-Serves should be done underhand with the paddle and the ball should not be bounced.
+Serves should be done underhand with the paddle and don’t bounce the ball in your own court first.

-- Volleys – In pickleball, a volley is done when the ball is hit after it has been allowed to bounce once.
+- Volleys – In pickleball, a volley happens when the ball is hit after it has been allowed to bounce once.
 The player’s feet must stay behind the non-volley zone, which is the seven feet directly behind the net.
 It is a fault if the player steps over the line when hitting the ball.
 It’s also a fault if the player doesn’t let the ball bounce first after the serve.

 - Faults – A fault occurs in the game of pickleball in a variety of circumstances.
-It also often happens when the ball touches any part of the non-volley zone.
-It can also occur when it’s hit out of bounds or does not clear the net.
+It also often happens when the ball touches any part of the non-volley zone on the court.
+It can also occur when it’s hit out of bounds or it doesn’t clear the net.

-- Scoring – Teams can only score a point when they are serving.
+- Scoring – Like volleyball, teams can only score a point when they are serving.
 They will earn points until there is a fault at which point serving will be passed on to the opponent.
 The game goes up to 11 points but a team must win by two points.
 Be sure to share your own winning tips on your favorite family app.

-The most important pickleball equipment is having the right paddle.
+The most important pickleball equipment is the right paddle.
 Often made of aluminum and graphite, this paddle is smaller than a tennis racket and bigger than a ping pong paddle.
-In addition to that, you’ll also need a pickleball and a net.
+After you choose a good paddle, you’ll also need a pickleball and a net.

 You don’t need to wear all-white or a fancy uniform to participate in the sport.
 The appropriate apparel for this game is pretty standard.
-All that’s required is athletic shorts or pants and a top with wicking properties.
-As running shoes aren’t a necessity, a comfortable pair of sneakers will provide the appropriate support.
+You just need athletic shorts, a skirt, or pants, and an athletic top.
+If you have tennis shoes, that’s fantastic, but a comfortable pair of sneakers will provide the appropriate support.
 If you happen to be playing in the sun, hats and visors can also come in handy.
 Don’t forget the sunscreen!

-Easy-to-learn rules and equipment that you can effort even on a budget might be some of the reasons more and more people join the game.
-According to the USAPA, pickleball has been rising in popularity over the last years making it “one of the fastest-growing sports in America”.
-More and more play courts open all over the country and pickleball changes its image from a sport for seniors to a trend amongst adolescents and teens!
+According to the USAPA, pickleball has been rising in popularity over the last years, making it “one of the fastest-growing sports in America.”
+More and more play courts open all over the country, and pickleball changes its image from a sport for seniors to a trend amongst adolescents and teens!